 Focus on mobile-optimized content

 It is essential to make sure that your company’s content is readable for mobile users as well.
 Nowadays, more and more people are accessing content via mobile devices, namely smartphones and tablets.
-In fact, according to Similar Web's State of Mobile Web US 2015 report, about 57% of consumer traffic to the leading US websites is accessed via mobile devices.
+In 2018, 58% of site visits were from mobile devices.
 With such numbers, you need to make sure that your content can be easily navigated and read by mobile users, because mobile friendly websites have a tremendously positive influence on search rankings.
 Here are some compelling numbers regarding the importance of mobile-optimized content:

 Do not lose focus on email marketing